for classroom and nontraditional educators

 Confirmation of registration will be emailed to you once payment is received.

-Cultivating Outdoor Classrooms: Designing and Implementing Child-Centered Learning Environments by Eric Nelson, Redleaf Press
+Required Readings/Texts (not included in cost of course): Cultivating Outdoor Classrooms: Designing and Implementing Child-Centered Learning Environments by Eric Nelson, Redleaf Press

 - To explain the developmental benefits of learning in an outdoor classroom and create buy-in with stakeholders within your school or early childhood program.

 - To develop a vision map and action plan for developing an outdoor classroom that meets the need all children.